piot/raff/README.md

-# RAFF 📦✨
+# RAFF 🦊

 RAFF is a Rust library designed for handling custom binary container formats with efficient variable-length encoding.
-Whether you’re building game servers, data storage solutions, or any application that requires structured binary data manipulation, RAFF provides the tools you need to work seamlessly and efficiently.

 ## 🚀 Features

 * TwoCC Tagging 🏷️: Utilize two-character codes for compact and readable tags.
 * Variable-Length Encoding (VLQ) 🔢: Efficiently encode u32 sizes using up to 4 octets.

-## 🛠 Installation
+## 📦 Installation

 Add RAFF to your project by adding the following to your Cargo.toml: